Geometry-Inspired Top-k Adversarial Perturbations: Introduction

-\begin{itemize} \item We propose \textit{kFool} - a geometrically-motivated approach to efficiently compute a Top-$k$ adversarial perturbation to an image that makes the true class to be absent among the Top-$k$ prediction.
-Inspired by the idea of DeepFool \cite{moosavi2016deepfool}, we linearly approximate decision boundaries using Taylor expansion and find the so-called "bisection" direction that simultaneously push data point maximally closer to classifier's $k$ nearest decision boundaries. \item We show effectiveness and efficiency of \textit{kFool}, by demonstrating that it is possible to construct a Top-$k$ adversarial perturbation of a small magnitude, bounded either in $\ell_2$ or $\ell_{\infty}$, and compare it to popular existing Top-$1$ adversarial perturbations crafting techniques. \item We propose \textit{Top-$k$ Universal Adversarial Perturbations} (\textit{kUAPs}), based on $k$Fool, that extends the idea of UAPs, which was based on DeepFool, to Top-$k$ prediction. \item We experimentally show that \textit{kUAPs} outperform baseline methods and even improve existing techniques of generating UAPs on standard ILSVRC2012 validation dataset. \end{itemize}
+\begin{itemize} \item We propose \textit{kFool} - a simple and accurate method to compute a Top-$k$ adversarial perturbation to an image that makes the true class to be absent among the Top-$k$ prediction.
+Inspired by the idea of DeepFool \cite{moosavi2016deepfool}, we linearly approximate decision boundaries and efficiently find such direction that simultaneously push data point maximally closer to classifier's $k$ nearest decision boundaries. \item We show efficacy of \textit{kFool}, by demonstrating that it is possible to construct a Top-$k$ adversarial perturbation of a small magnitude, bounded either in $\ell_2$ or $\ell_{\infty}$, and compare it to popular existing Top-$1$ adversarial perturbations crafting techniques. \item We propose \textit{Top-$k$ Universal Adversarial Perturbations} (\textit{kUAPs}), based on $k$Fool, extending the perturbations to image-agnostic scenarios. \item We experimentally show that \textit{kUAPs} outperform baseline methods and even improve existing techniques of generating UAPs on standard ILSVRC2012 validation dataset. \end{itemize}